Humanities, Interdisciplinary

 Students Included in Cohort | Civic Literacy Competency Requirement |

-Cohort 1: Students first entering the SUS or FCS prior to fall 2018 | None |
+Cohort 1: Students initially entering the SUS or FCS before fall 2018 | None |

-Cohort 2: Students first entering the SUS or FCS in fall 2018 – summer A 2021 | Complete a course or exam (course options AMH 2020, POS 2041 ) |
+Cohort 2: Students initially entering the SUS or FCS in Academic Year 2018 through Academic Year 2020 | Complete a course or Assessment. |

-Additionally, the 2021 Legislature made two additional exceptions: approving the use of accelerated mechanisms for meeting the course competency requirement and exempting high school students who pass the Florida Civic Literacy Exam in high school from the postsecondary exam requirement.
-These two changes are in effect for Cohort 3.
+Additionally, for Cohorts 3 and 4, approved accelerated mechanisms may meet the course and/or assessment requirement, and students who pass the Florida Civic Literacy Exam (FCLE) in high school are exempt from the postsecondary exam requirement.

 There are multiple ways to satisfy this requirement.
 Students should work with their academic advisor to determine which option is best for their degree requirements/degree plan.

-Additional information can be found on our Civic Literacy website, SUS regulation BOG 8.006 and Florida Statute s.1007.25(4,a-b).
+Additional information can be found on our Civic Literacy website, SUS regulation BOG 8.006, and Florida Statute s.1007.25(4,a-b).

 Mathematics Pathway